Fioringo/CUNY2x/Assignment 1/README.md

-## Assignment 1
+## CUNY2x - Assignment 2

-##### Authors: Jasmeet Narang, Kent Feng, and Andrey Shtukenberg
+##### Author: Andrey Shtukenberg

-**Description**

-Here are some facts about the company where we will be interning at.
-It's called [shared_studios](https://www.sharedstudios.com) and we are excited to show what it's about!
+This directory contains files related to Assignment 2.
+Each javascript function assigned was implemented  in a separate file, with their filenames corresponding to contents.